Carrie Blackwood

 - WSBA Labor and Employment Law Section

-- RE Sources Current Pro-Bono Legal Counsel and Former Board Member
+- RE Sources Former Board Member

 - Law Diversity and Justice Fairhaven College Volunteer and Mentor from 1998 to Present

-- Law Advocates Volunteer, 2018 to Present
+- Law Advocates Volunteer 2018 to Present

-- Countless Political Campaigns
+- Political Campaigns (Council, Initiatives, Judges, Representatives)

-- Washington State Bar Association Labor and Employment Law Conference Panelist, 2019
+- Washington State Bar Association Labor and Employment Law Conference Panelist 2019

 - Committee to Elect Judge Cecily Hazelrigg Hernandez 2018